NLDInterns2019/nld-pool-league/README.md

 3. On the side nav bar go to **application** and create a new **Single Page Web Applications**
 4. Choose **React** as the technology
 5. Go to the setting of your new app and note down the **Client ID**
-6. Scroll down and set:
+6. Scroll down and set the following:
     > Allowed Callback URLs: http://localhost:3000/callback
     >
     > Allowed Web Origins: http://localhost:3000